 Writing is fun but finding magazines and journals that will publish your work can be a real challenge.
-To help make the process a little easier, I have compiled a list of 30 publications (Australian) that welcome submissions from established and emerging poets.
+To help make the process a little easier, I have compiled a list of 34 publications (Australian) that welcome submissions from established and emerging poets.
 Please let me know if you’ve heard of any others and I’ll add them to the list.
-To see current submission deadlines and payment details (some don’t pay anything) go directly to the chosen website.
+To see current submission deadlines and payment details (some don’t pay anything) go directly to the publication’s website.

 Antic Magazine.
 An online magazine that publishes edgy, diverse writing by new and established writers from Australia and worldwide.